beligium/WeTransferQATest/README.md

 Requirements:
 -------------
-* The upload/ download must be performed with multiple files of different types and sizes
+* The upload/ download must be performed with multiple files of different types and sizes - not complete, see comments in steps.js / main.page.js for details
-* Write the steps using Gherkin language and document the code
+* Write the steps using Gherkin language and document the code - Done
-* Generate a report
+* Generate a report - Done
-* Create documentation explaining how to execute the tests
+* Create documentation explaining how to execute the tests - Done

 Installation:
 -------------
 Installation assumes node.js and git bash are succesfully installed on your system.

-Once you have cloned the repository to the directory of your choice, tests can be run via:
+Once you have cloned the repository to the directory of your choice run:

+    npm install

+Tests can be run via:

     npx wdio run ./wdio.conf.js